-Investing in a good commercial CCTV surveillance system is very important in order to capture any unauthorised access, suspicious activities, provide proof for insurance companies, and notify the right authorities if an emergency arises.
+Investing in a good business CCTV camera system is very important in order to capture any unauthorised access, suspicious activities, provide proof for insurance companies, and notify the right authorities if an emergency arises.

 For larger sites, monitoring of CCTV cameras in real time is required for quick response to incidents, however this has its challenges for human operators.